“Why she had to go, I don’t know. She wouldn’t say.” Lennon/McCartney

 I’ve added her name to my Do Not Call list.

-I guess perhaps it took an in-person enactment of our scenes together for my sister to figure that out.
+I guess, perhaps. an in-person enactment of our scenes together had been necessary for my sister to figure that out.

 There comes a time in your life when you have to choose to turn the page, write another book or simply close it.Shannon Alder